IsaacScript/isaacscript/docs/basic-javascript.md

   gaper.Remove();
 }

-// Or, you could use the "entries" method if you needed the index number for (const [i, gaper] of gapers.entries()) {
+// Or, use the "entries" method if you need the array index too for (const [i, gaper] of gapers.entries()) {
   gaper.Remove();
 }